 It sounds fantastic!
 Unique!!

-The 200 Supertone 'Matamp' valve head will be available to buy via the Supertone Reverb shop very soon!
+Great news!
+You can have your very own 200 Supertone 'Matamp' valve head - it is now available to buy via the Supertone Reverb shop.

 My heavyweight baby

 I have never owned an amplifier before I started to play bass and had no idea what to go for so I asked Simon what was the best amp to use.
 Knowing the style of music we create, it had to be a tube amp.
 He mentioned the vintage Ampeg Portaflex B-15-N, Orange/Matamp 200 and Ampeg SVT but totally forgot about the HiWatt but when we saw that master amp guru Roland Lumby had one in for repair, we made an offer and the rest is history.